NishantSingh6012/NYPD-Calls-Analysis-Optimizing-Emergency-Response-Times/README.md

 Link to Data -: https://catalog.data.gov/dataset/nypd-calls-for-service
 # Some of the Analysis Performed on the Data
--- FOR COMPLETE ANALYSIS, CHECK THE PDF PROVIDED
+-- FOR COMPLETE ANALYSIS, CHECK THE NOTEBOOK PROVIDED

 ### Brooklyn had the highest count of events among the boroughs, followed closely by Manhattan.
 <img width="172" alt="image" src="https://github.com/user-attachments/assets/cd6b2aec-9d7f-4a13-b2f1-43041a719413">